-^{© 2016} Copyright held by the owner/author(s).
-978-x-xxxx-xx/YY/MM...\$15.00 DOI: 10.1145/nnnnnnnnnnnn that has been modified.
+Software testing is the primary method used in industrial practice to evaluate software and can be divided [6] in three distinct tasks: test design, test execution and test evaluation.
+A test engineer designs tests by creating test requirements which are then written into actual scripts that are ready for execution.
+These scripts are executed against the software and the results are evaluated.
+Test automation is using software to control these activities with the aim to reduce the cost of testing.
+One integral part of test automation is regression testing, the process of continuously testing software that has been modified.
 A regression test system (shown in Figure 1) is often incorporated into a continuous integration development and determines which test cases to include in a regression suite by identifying suitable cases based on different information sources (i.e., fault history, execution time, test coverage, failing tests) obtained after the execution of the system.
 In the current practice of software testing, test cases are entities composed of several discrete parts (i.e., test case input values and expected results needed for evaluation).
 These components are concretely realized in a script that can be automatically executed and knows exactly what values to expect.
-As a result, the existing process of software testing is build upon static and rather simplistic test cases, thus entailing the use of a highly-complex and centralized test scheduling technique for regression testing.
-To change this centralized process, we envision a new class of autonomous, intelligent and adaptive test cases that we refer to as test agents.
+As a result, the existing process of software testing is build upon static test cases, thus entailing the use of a highly-complex and centralized test scheduling technique for regression testing.
+To change this centralized process, we envision a new class of autonomous and adaptive test cases that we refer to as test agents.
 As a result, test agents could enable testing of goals beyond their original scope and can decide what interactions are needed with other test agents and adapt when their test goal or the software updates.
-The change from the traditional centralized approach to regression testing to the new distributed, adaptive and intelligent approach is illustrated in Figure 1.
+The change from the traditional centralized approach to regression testing to the new distributed and adaptive approach is illustrated in Figure 1.